webmachinelearning/prompt-api/README.md

 const result = await session.prompt("What is the weather in Seattle?");
 ```

-In this example, the `tools` array defines a `getWeather` function, specifying its name, description, JSON schema for the input parameters, and the `execute` function.
-When the language model determines that a function call is needed, the user agent will call the `getWeather` function with the provided arguments and return the result to the model, which can then use it in its response.
+In this example, the `tools` array defines a `getWeather` tool, specifying its name, description, input schema, and `execute` implementation.
+When the language model determines that a tool call is needed, the user agent invokes the `getWeather` tool's `execute()` function with the provided arguments and returns the result to the model, which can then incorporate it into its response.

 ### Multimodal inputs